PostgREST/postgrest/api.rst

     No
     "{ \"a\": 1, \"b\": 2 }"

-  Some javascript libraries will post the data incorrectly if you're not careful.
+  Some JavaScript libraries will post the data incorrectly if you're not careful.
 For best results try one of the :ref:`clientside_libraries` built for PostgREST.

 To update a row or rows in a table, use the PATCH verb.
 Use :ref:`h_filter` to specify which record(s) to update.
 Here is an example query setting the :code:`category` column to child for all people below a certain age.